-MaryAnn Fahey, co-founder of Umbrella Arts, designs and coordinates contemporary art exhibitions and educational projects.
+MaryAnn Fahey, co-founder of Umbrella Arts, directs, designs and coordinates contemporary art exhibitions and educational projects.
 Her exhibits and projects cover a broad range of topics and mediums.

 MaryAnn has staged more than 90 exhibitions featuring the works of over 200 artists.
 Recent show highlights include Plastic Fantastic, Dia De Los Muertos, Indwelling: Living in a Female Body and Home.
 She recently coordinated the East Village Gallery & Garden Walk for the Festival of Ideas for the New City presented by the New Museum.

 MaryAnn has facilitated community outreach and fundraising exhibitions in partnership with The Lower East Side Girls Club, Community Access, International Center of Photography, En Foco and A.I.R.

 MaryAnn conceptualizes, develops and launches community outreach programming in the East Village.
 Her projects include: